-‘A day without laughter is a day wasted,’ quoted Charlie Chaplin, the most memorable man of the films during the silent age of 1920s with his films so popular and famous around the globe.
-His appearance as a funny-looking man in The Little Tramp who had no money was always in trouble trying creative ways to get away from these in a humorous manner.
+‘A day without laughter is a day wasted,’ said Charlie Chaplin, the most memorable man of film during the silent age of 1920s with his films so popular and famous around the globe.
+He appeared as a funny-looking man in The Little Tramp who had no money, was always in trouble and trying creative ways to get away from it in a humorous manner.

 A powerful contagion

-Humour helps people let go of the stressful worries and difficulties they face every day.
+Humour helps people let go of stressful worries and difficulties they face every day.
 So, giving people a reason to smile is a big deal.
-This helps line up the people while seeing a clown or a joker in a circus to laugh which is otherwise a daunting skill to bring smiles on the depressed or stressed faces.
-Seeing two people laughing at a joke you did not hear, will definitely make you smile even if you don’t realise it.
+This helps to line up people to laugh while seeing a clown or a joker in a circus, which is otherwise a daunting skill, to bring smiles to the depressed or stressed faces.
+Seeing two people laughing at a joke you did not hear will definitely make you smile even if you don’t realise it.
 It’s contagious.

-Before we could laugh, perhaps the laughter told the early humans that everything is OK!
-You may come to my side.
-Science reveals that laughing marks the pass of danger and we laugh out of relief when we are surprised with the element of the joke.
-Humour plays role in mood changes and laughter is like a punctuation mark.
+Before we could laugh, perhaps laughter told early humans that everything was OK, that you may come to my side.
+Science reveals that laughing marks the passing of danger and we laugh out of relief when we are surprised by an element of a joke.
+Humour plays a role in mood changes and laughter is like a punctuation mark.

 To titter is human, to laugh?

-I need to stretch my cheeks helping exercise my jaws for a couple of minutes.
-New-born babies smile too by crying and have a spontaneous skill of reflex which the blind babies to possess.
-Jokes, humour and laughter radiate the eternal glimmer of lightness of the being.
+I need to stretch my cheeks, which helps exercise my jaws for a couple of minutes.
+New-born babies smile too by crying and have a spontaneous skill of reflex, which blind babies also possess.
+Jokes, humour, and laughter radiate the eternal glimmer of lightness of the being.
 One day the joke may be on us.

 Is the glass half-empty or half-full?
 This should be the focus of life.
-So, hearing a joke next time, whether you get it or not, you must let go yourself and enjoy a good hearty laugh which is good for you as there is always a free pass to your birth-right and incorporate it into your fabric of life and find the same nature in everything.
+So, hearing a joke next time, whether you get it or not, you must let yourself go and enjoy a good hearty laugh, which is good for you – there is always a free pass to your birth-right and incorporate it into your fabric of life and find the same nature in everything.

 Jashan Jot Kaur is a researcher at Punjab Agricultural University, Ludhiana.